 In recent years, vacant land in cities across the country has been colonized by community gardens, giving the often-poor residents access to fresh produce.
 Now, though, developers of affordable housing are targeting those same empty lots, putting them at odds with the gardeners in communities that need both housing and fresh food, reports FERN's latest story, published with NPR's The Salt.
 No paywall

 Americans are more likely to bare their sweet tooth at the restaurant or take-out stand while controlling it at home, say two researchers who looked at the ability of dietary advice to counter the “indulgence effect.”
-As they gain knowledge about healthful diets, people buy …
+As they gain knowledge about healthful diets, people buy healthier foods at …

 The USDA’s senior nutrition official, Brandon Lipps, announced an enhanced focus on program integrity for the agency’s 15 public nutrition programs, which include SNAP, school meals, and WIC.